scottgrossworks/TagCloudSearch/README.md

 #  Tag Cloud Search

-#
-#  An effective way to organize related website content spanning multiple categories
-#  and make it searchable
+An effective way to organize related website content spanning multiple categories and make it searchable.
+Ideal for someone building a website for career that contains many disparate projects and endeavors.

-#
-#  Ideal for someone building a website for career that contains
-#  many disparate projects and endeavors
-#
-#  See TCS in action on my website:
+See TCS in action on my website:
-#       Scott Gross
+Scott Gross
-#       scottgross.works
+scottgross.works
-#       scottgrossworks@gmail.com
+scottgrossworks@gmail.com
-#

 TCS is a Javascript UI component consisting of a search bar and a tag cloud containing clickable bricks, and a system of PHP scripts for adding and searching for website content in a backend SQL db.
 Bricks are the searchable units in the TCS system.
 Each piece of